dpablo2018/Readme-Generator-/README.md

 # Description

-We will use the terminal in the client's computer that accepts user input.
-This will eventually allow the user to generate a readme
+We will use the terminal in the client's computer to accept user input.
+This will eventually allow the user to generate a readme with the user's input.
+The user input is a project title, description, installation, usage, tests, contributing, and everything else contained in a readme.
+The application will have a table of contents with links to go to the corresponding section.

 ## User Story